crate/cloud-reference/docs/subscription-plans.rst

 GiB of storage.

-CRFREE was made for active testing and evaluation, which is why any CRFREE cluster deletes after 7 days of inactivity.
+CRFREE was made for active testing and evaluation, which is why any CRFREE cluster is suspended after 7 days of inactivity.
 When this happens, the user is notified via email.

 CR0
 ---